pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## Replacement Check

 If you write a new check to replace one on which you have placed a stop payment order, be sure it has a different check number and date.
-It is also helpful if you write the word "replacement" on it so it is not mistaken for the original check.
+It is also helpful if you write the word 'replacement' on it so it is not mistaken for the original check.

 ## Official Checks and Money Orders

 You may not as a matter of right place a stop payment on an official check, money order, or international cheque.
-If such an instrument has been lost, stolen, or destroyed, you and/or the payee may, under certain circumstances, be allowed to place a stop payment by completing a "Stop Payment Request and Indemnity Agreement" form.
+If such an instrument has been lost, stolen, or destroyed, you and/or the payee may, under certain circumstances, be allowed to place a stop payment by completing a 'Stop Payment Request and Indemnity Agreement' form.
 We may require that you wait ninety (90) days before reissuing the check or reimbursing you.
 You may also be required to purchase a surety bond for twice the amount of the instrument.

 ## Posting Order

 We may accept, pay, certify, or charge to the appropriate account, Transaction Items in the order we choose.
 Even if we provisionally post Transaction Items to your account during the day, we may treat them as if we received all of them at the end of the day.

-For purposes of the "Deposit Transaction Item Returned Unpaid," "Posting Order," "Overdrawing Your Account," "Insufficient Funds to pay a Transaction Item," and "Overdraft Protection" sections of the Client Manual, a "Transaction Item" includes in-person transfers or withdrawals, drafts, ACH transactions and transfers by other electronic means, account fees and charges, service charges, product, service or bank fees, checks, substitute checks, service charges, purported substitute checks, electronic items or transactions, drafts, remotely created checks, image replacement documents, indemnified copies, preauthorized payments, automatic transfers, telephone initiated transfers, online banking transfers or bill payment instructions, withdrawal slips, adjustments, and any other instruments or instructions for the payment, transfer or withdrawal of funds including an image or photocopy of any of these.
+For purposes of the 'Deposit Transaction Item Returned Unpaid,' 'Posting Order,' 'Overdrawing Your Account,' 'Insufficient Funds to pay a Transaction Item,' and 'Overdraft Protection' sections of the Client Manual, a 'Transaction Item' includes in-person transfers or withdrawals, drafts, ACH transactions and transfers by other electronic means, account fees and charges, service charges, product, service or bank fees, checks, substitute checks, service charges, purported substitute checks, electronic items or transactions, drafts, remotely created checks, image replacement documents, indemnified copies, preauthorized payments, automatic transfers, telephone initiated transfers, online banking transfers or bill payment instructions, withdrawal slips, adjustments, and any other instruments or instructions for the payment, transfer or withdrawal of funds including an image or photocopy of any of these.

-Account Transactions |

-25

 Generally, your deposits and withdrawals are processed as follows: